smcclatchy/gene-expression-qtl/_episodes/05-map-one-eqtl.md

 ### Expression Data

-Gene expression information is in the `counts` data object.
+Gene expression information is in the `norm` data object.
+These  counts have been normalised which has been explianed in a previous lesson [link???].
 Because we are working with `insulin tAUC` phenotype, let's map the expression counts for `Hnf1b` which is known to influence this phenotype is these data.
 Before we do, let's check the distribution for `Hnf1b` expression data.

+!!
+ADD here are about normalisation !!